 While most of the beach is clear, there was a neat coral formation that was perfect for taking pictures and finding really unique shells.
 We had buckets full by the time we left each day and several of our finds had living sea creatures still inside them, so we returned them to the water.

 Sand dollars were everywhere.
-We started collecting them but by the end of the day, we just kinda looked at them and through the back in the ocean to live a good life.
+We started collecting them but by the end of the day, we just kinda looked at them and threw them back in the ocean to live a good life.
 Ha!
 Actually, we kept quite a few because they make great ornaments and are perfect for necklaces is you have talented friends who can make jewelry.

 As for enjoying the beach, our kids are water babies.
 They love the ocean and had no reservations about running full speed into the water.
 Eli could spent hours jumping waves and Ellie was in mermaid heaven pretending she was Ariel.